 As the principal road link between Melbourne and Adelaide, the Western Highway serves interstate trade between Victoria and South Australia and is the key transport corridor through Victoria's west, supporting farming, grain production, regional tourism and a range of manufacturing and service activities.
-Currently, more than 5,500 vehicles travel the highway west of Ballarat each day, which includes 1,500 trucks.
+Currently, more than 5,500 vehicles travel the Western Highway between Ballarat and Stawell each day, which includes 1,500 trucks.

 The duplicated highway would improve road safety, reduce travel times and costs, and assist road freight efficiency for goods and produce transported to and from South Australia and central and western Victoria.
-VicRoads specified objectives for the implementation of the Project are to:
+VicRoads' specified objectives for the implementation of the Project are to:

-- Provide safer conditions for all road users by: - Reducing the incidence of head-on and run-offroad crashes - Improving safety at intersections - Improving safety of access to adjoining properties - Improve efficiency of freight by designing for High Productivity Freight Vehicles. - Provide adequate and improved rest areas. - Locate alignment to allow for possible future bypasses of Beaufort and Ararat.
+- Provide safer conditions for all road users by: - Reducing the incidence of head-on and runoff-road crashes - Improving safety at intersections - Improving safety of access to adjoining properties - Improve efficiency of freight by designing for High Productivity Freight Vehicles. - Provide adequate and improved rest areas. - Locate the duplicated alignment to allow for possible future bypasses of Beaufort and Ararat.